 What is Program Management Support Services (PMSS) under federal procurement?

-PMSS engagements are common across DoD program offices (acquisition support, milestone planning, contract administration support), USCG specialty programs (the CG-721 CWMD/CBRN PMSS RFI tracked in JTJRE bid history is a canonical example), VA medical center administration, and civilian agency modernization programs.
+PMSS engagements are common across DoD program offices (acquisition support, milestone planning, contract administration support), USCG specialty programs (the CG-721 CWMD/CBRN PMSS RFI is a canonical example), VA medical center administration, and civilian agency modernization programs.

 Which federal buyers issue PMSS contracts under NAICS 541611?